 The short film also gives details about the holiday transformation of the estate, and the tree’s history as the Christmas centerpiece of the home.

-The video will premiere on November 4th at 5 pm, and can be streamed anytime via their YouTube channel and Facebook page.
+The video will premiere on November 4th and can be streamed anytime via their YouTube channel and Facebook page.

 To honor the occasion, the Biltmore Estate is hosting its annual Christmas Daytime Celebration, wherein visitors can tour the festively decorated rooms of the Biltmore House & Gardens.